mbabynames search ✿

 Vale Nicole

-Vale carries the meaning "noble and strong" while Nicole brings "victory of the people".
+Vale carries the meaning "valley" while Nicole brings "victory of the people".
 Said together, Vale Nicole has both weight and warmth.
 The longer Nicole (2 syllables) builds on the shorter Vale, giving the name forward momentum.

 Vale Michelle